bytting/gamma-collector/README.md

 3. drone-setup-local.service

-   Copy this file to ``$(HOME)/.config/systemd/user/drone-setup-local.service`` and enable it with systemctl:
+   Copy this file to ``$(HOME)/.config/systemd/user/drone-setup-local.service`` and enable it using systemctl:
    `$ systemctl --user enable drone-setup-local.service`

-Given a successful configuration, burn will be listening on TCP port 7000 after booting up the system
+Given a successful configuration, burn will be listening on TCP port 7000 after booting up the system.

+Sessions will be stored locally under the directory ``$(HOME)/ashes``

+Note that the python script burn.py contains a hash-bang reference to python2, this may be necessary to change when running on other systems than ArchlinuxARM.